cdktf/cdktf-provider-github/docs/repositoryRuleset.python.md

 - *Type:* str

 The type of actor that can bypass a ruleset.
-Can be one of: `RepositoryRole`, `Team`, `Integration`, `OrganizationAdmin`.
+See https://docs.github.com/en/rest/repos/rules for more information.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.6.0/docs/resources/repository_ruleset#actor_type RepositoryRuleset#actor_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.7.0/docs/resources/repository_ruleset#actor_type RepositoryRuleset#actor_type}

 ---